-well-being and cohesion

-illness, bereavement or other traumatic events" or where a parent's employment is of the nature where school holiday-leave cannot be accommodated (for example emergency or armed services) may holidays in term time be authorised.
+Only in exceptional circumstances where it is "important to the well-being and cohesion of the family following serious or terminal illness, bereavement or other traumatic events" or where a parent's employment is of the nature where school holiday-leave cannot be accommodated (for example emergency or armed services) may holidays in term time be authorised.

 Family holidays where the school does not agree that there is a satisfactory reason for absence will be classified as unauthorised.

 The school will generally not provide work in advance of teaching, children will be required to catch up on work missed (where appropriate) on their return to school.